Medialab UGR: Research Laboratory for Digital Culture and Society

-MediaLab-UGR is part of the University of Granada’s Vice-Rectorate for Research and Knowledge Transfer.
+Medialab UGR is part of the University of Granada’s Directorate for Participation and Social Innovation, within the Vice-Rectorate for Institutional Relations and Planning.
 It strives to serve as an open laboratory for the generation of proposals at the University and in society, as a research hub, and as an experimental space for exploring creativity and new ways of generating knowledge in digital societies.
 The Lab places special emphasis on prototyping and open knowledge (a superset encompassing the concepts of open data, open content and open access).

 - An entrepreneurial attitude

 - Activism in favour of open knowledge and free and open internet access